hphelion/documentation/cloudos/install.install-modules.md

 # Install Modules Reference

 TBS - yes really soon, for G3 release on the doc website.
+Trying to get this content in on 12/5.